iamhriturajsaha/SPOTIFY-DATA-ANALYTICS-AND-SONG-RECOMMENDATION-ENGINE/README.md

-# Spotify Data Analytics & Song Recommendation Engine
+# 📀Spotify Data Analytics & Song Recommendation Engine

 A full-stack data science application built with Streamlit that combines exploratory data analysis, unsupervised machine learning and content-based recommendations — all in a single interactive dashboard.